 Figure 1: Investment excluding drug reimbursement (cash terms) -2014/15-2017/18

 Is investment on track to meet the BMA's target?

-Using the Department of Health (NHS) total departmental expenditure limit as a measure of the NHS budget, if 11% of this was provided to general practice it would take total investment to £13.8 billion.
+Using the Department of Health and Social Care total departmental expenditure limit as a measure of the NHS budget, if 11% of this was provided to general practice this year it would take total investment to £13.8 billion.
 Therefore, an extra £3.6 billion is needed to reach the BMA’s target of 11% of the NHS budget.

 How does investment compare to previous years?

 General practice is currently receiving 8.1% of the NHS budget, excluding the reimbursement of drugs.
 This is significantly less than around a decade ago – in 2005/06 general practice received around 9.6% of the NHS budget excluding the reimbursement of drugs.
 If investment was to reach 9.6% of the NHS budget in 2017/18, general practice would have received just over £12 billion, £1.8 billion more than has actually been invested.

 It is also evident that investment has risen at a slower rate this year, compared with recent years.
 Investment rose by 0.1% between 2016/17 and 2017/18, whereas since 2013/14 investment has typically risen by 0.2% per year.